logobg/Witbox-2--BQ_CNC--Marlin-2.1.1/README.md

     <a href="https://twitter.com/MarlinFirmware"><img alt="Follow MarlinFirmware on Twitter" src="https://img.shields.io/twitter/follow/MarlinFirmware?style=social&logo=twitter"></a>
 </p>

+changes in:
+platformio.ini
+Configuration.h
+Configuration_adv.h
+pins.h
+pins_BQ_CNC.h
+thermistors.h
+thermistor_100.h

+bed pin is e1 pin
+led pin is the aux pin
+the bed thermistor is over the e0 thermistor pin = 14 analog input pin (you have to solder 4.7 kohm resistor on the board to make it work)

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!